When Do I Need Or Not Need A Permit

 To apply for a permit online, click the link to access My Government Online.

 When do I need a Permit?

-Any construction work within the Metairie Ridge Tree Protection District (MRTPD) and the Old Metairie Neighborhood Conservation District (OMNCD) that could potentially damage a significant tree, will require a building permit including all applicable MRTPD or OMNCD requirements.
+Any construction work within the Metairie Ridge Tree Protection District (MRTPD) and the Old Metairie Neighborhood Conservation District (OMNCD), will require a building permit including all applicable MRTPD or OMNCD requirements.

 When you want to: